mohamedhayibor/finance_for_hackers/README.md

 > a type of annuity (series of equal cash payments at regular intervals).

-If you taking any types of loans (car, home, laptop), this is the amount you owe to the end of each period. (usually monthly)
+If you taking any types of loans (car, home, laptop), this is the amount you owe at the end of each period. (usually monthly)

 ### Return On Investment [ROI]

 No matter your background you have to understand this concept.
 It applies to almost anything you do in life.
-It is the mostly used metric to determine how an investement or venture is.
+It is the mostly used metric to determine how profitable an investement or venture is.

 > As the name implies it is the percentage change of gain or loss compared with your original investment.